-- Having obtained an understanding of the services and procedures and criteria used by the Group in the determination, calculation, accounting and billing of services to Group s customers, as well as the internal control environment. - Understanding the accounting policies used by Management in the determination, calculation and accounting of revenue recognized in the period. - Detailed analysis of revenue and the timing of recognition based on Group's policies. - We obtained, compared and validated the existence of revenue reconciliation between the billing systems and accounting records. - Controls testing, assisted by our own IT specialists including, among other, those of the input of terms and prices. - We assessed all revenue accounted for checking that revenue correspond to transactions and events effectively carried out during the period and have been determined fairly and consistently. - Applying sampling techniques and data analysis, tests were carried out on revenue measurement. - Lastly, we also evaluated that disclosure regarding revenue recognition included under Note 2.w) was appropriate. - 2.
-Impairment of long-lived assets (figures in thousands of pesos).
+- Having obtained an understanding of the services and procedures and criteria used by the Group in the determination, calculation, accounting and billing of services to Group's customers, as well as the internal control environment. - Understanding the accounting policies used by Management in the determination, calculation and accounting of revenue recognized in the period. - Detailed analysis of revenue and the timing of recognition based on Group's policies. - We obtained, compared and validated the existence of revenue reconciliation between the billing systems and accounting records. - Controls testing, assisted by our own IT specialists including, among other, those of the input of terms and prices. - We assessed all revenue accounted for checking that revenue correspond to transactions and events effectively carried out during the period and have been determined fairly and consistently. - Applying sampling techniques and data analysis, tests were carried out on revenue measurement. - Lastly, we also evaluated that disclosure regarding revenue recognition included under Note 2.x and 20 was appropriate.